 ‘Trypraying’ is a non-threatening statement.
 It is an encouragement for anyone to talk to their Maker.
 In 2020 it will be a topic of conversation because it will be visible for all to see: banners on churches and an impressive bus advertising campaign in many cities.

 The trypraying booklet is not for Christians.
 It is unapologetically for those outside the church: the irreligious and the self-respecting agnostic!
-It contains stories of answered prayer, ideas of things to do, important themes about how to connect with God and honest prayers.
-In essence it is an outrageous exposure to the grace and power of God.
+It is an outrageous exposure to the grace and power of God.
 It's something to give away to people you meet.
 So you will need to use it and then lose it.

 Churches across the UK are making use of this initiative.
 Last year there were around 500 churches involved.
 This year there will be more.
-Already churches in a number of cities are working on using trypraying in a coordinated and united process.
+Already churches in a number of cities are working on using trypraying in a coordinated way.
 Several places are planning to use media.
-Across the whole of Scotland the plan is to have a full-bloodied, bus advertising campaign.

 The heart of it all however is that simple step of people beginning to talk to their Maker.
 Being given the trypraying booklet with a straightforward encouragement to ‘try praying for a week and see what happens’ has been the starting point for many.

 There are of course lots of ideas.
 Check out some of them on our ideas page and perhaps come up with others.